-Are Los Angeles’ malls COVID-19 super-spreaders?
+Are Los Angeles’s malls COVID-19 superspreaders?

 “The county was trying to achieve a balance,” Morocco said of October’s stay-at-home order limiting retailers to 25% capacity.
 “They were willing to accept a lower risk of spread in exchange for keeping stores open and keeping people employed and some sense of normalcy.
 Some of the stores enforced it aggressively.
 But malls are like little towns, and if they don’t enforce the order then it creates a funnel with a choke point of people who can’t get into the stores, and so they congregate in the outside parts of the mall, and I think that’s what you saw in all the videos.”

 Los Angeles issued California’s most-restrictive stay-at-home order for residents one day after Thanksgiving—but retail remained open, albeit at a further-reduced 20% of capacity.
-County health inspectors cracked down on malls, but public health director

-Barbara Ferrer ruled out tougher restrictions on retail, saying it was already “much reduced” to 20% of capacity.
+County health inspectors cracked down on malls, but public health director Barbara Ferrer ruled out tougher restrictions on retail, saying it was already “much reduced” to 20% of capacity.
 The holiday shopping season pressed on, the curve of COVID infections shot up, and crowds remained steady if unspectacular.

 “People are hungry for things in life that feel ‘normal,'” one mall executive told the Los Angeles Business Journal.